The Lady of Shalott: Themes

-One of Tennyson's biographers found the Arthurian material is "introduced as a valid setting for the study of the artist and the dangers of personal isolation".
+In his biography of Lord Tennyson, David Staines considered that the Arthurian material is "introduced as a valid setting for the study of the artist and the dangers of personal isolation".

 Feminist critics see the poem as concerned with issues of women's sexuality and their place in the Victorian world, arguing that "The Lady of Shalott" centres on the temptation of sexuality and her innocence preserved by death.
-Christine Poulson discusses a feminist viewpoint and suggests: "the Lady of Shalott's escape from her tower as an act of defiance, a symbol of female empowerment."
-Based on Poulson's view, escaping from the tower allows the Lady of Shalott to emotionally break free and come into terms with female sexuality.
+Christine Poulson discusses a feminist viewpoint and suggests "the Lady of Shalott's escape from her tower as an act of defiance, a symbol of female empowerment."
+Based on Poulson's view, escaping from the tower allows the Lady of Shalott to emotionally break free and come to terms with female sexuality.

 The depiction of death has also been interpreted as sleep.
 Poulson says that sleep has a connotation of physical abandonment and vulnerability, which can either suggest sexual fulfillment or be a metaphor for virginity.
-Fairy tales, such as Sleeping Beauty or Snow White, have traditionally depended upon this association.
+Fairy tales, such as "Sleeping Beauty" or "Snow White", have traditionally depended upon this association.
 So, as related to the Lady of Shalott, Poulson says: "for in death [she] has become a Sleeping Beauty who can never be wakened, symbols of perfect feminine passivity."